blinxcorporation/EduTime-PHP/README.md

 ## Future Additions/ Recommendations

 - The lecturers should get notifications 2 hours before a `lecture` to remind them of classes they have.

+## Issues

+- The system seems to be getting a few conflicts, the code needs to be modified to #bugfix this